-- (1) This sub-rule only applies to Part II licensees. - (2) Where appropriate, licensees must ensure that this rule is applied to guarantors as well as borrowers. - (3) A licensee must have a written procedure in place detailing their approach to dealing with customers experiencing payment difficulties.
-When dealing with vulnerable customers experiencing difficulties, additional consideration must be given to forbearance. - When dealing with customers experiencing repayment difficulties, licensees must give due consideration to applying some form of forbearance, including, but not limited to - (a) repayment holidays; - (b) temporarily halting charges; - (c) restructuring repayment schedules. - (5) Where a customer is a High Net Worth Individual, (1)-(4) do not apply. - 3.2.6 Periodic information and closing statements - (1) This sub-rule only applies to Part II licensees. - (2) Licensees that are credit providers must provide customers who have a regulated agreement, at least annually, with a report showing - (a) interest charged; - (b) payments made;
+(1) This st b_rule only y applies to Part II licensees.
+1 1 1

+- (2) Where appropriate, licensees must ensure that this rule is applied to guarantors as well as borrowers-customers. - (3) A licensee must have a written procedure in place detailing their approach to dealing with customers experiencing payment difficulties.
+When dealing with vulnerable customers experiencing difficulties, additional consideration must be given to forbearance. - (4) When dealing with customers experiencing repayment difficulties, licensees must give due consideration to applying some form of forbearance, including, but not limited to - (a) repayment holidays; - (b) temporarily halting charges; - (c) restructuring repayment schedules. - (5) Where a customer is a High Net Worth Individual, (1)-(4) do not apply, unless the provision of services relate to an equity release arrangement finance.

+3.2.6 Periodic information and closing statements

+- (1) This subrule only applies to Part II licensees. - (2) Licensees that are credit providers must provide customers who have a regulated agreement, at least annually, with a report showing - (a) interest charged; - (b) payments made;